ajinkyagore/Inter-IIT/README.md

 # Inter-IIT
-this is repo in which we are going to add our code for inter iit ;)
+This is repo in which we are going to add our code for inter iit ;)